San Biagio Platani: The Bread Arches of Easter

-Beginning as a devotional of the two largest catholic confraternities of San Biagio, the festival of the "Archi di Pasqua" has become a well known international event.
-Welcoming thousands of visitors every year.
+Beginning as a devotional of the two largest catholic confraternities of San Biagio, the festival of the "Archi di Pasqua" has become an international event welcoming thousands of visitors every year.
 The village has a museum dedicated share the history and process of the Archi di Pasqua.

 Twin Cities

 The town of San Biagio Platani is twinned with Remchingen, Germany.

 It was announced in 2022 that San Biagio Platani will twin with Tampa, Florida.